Think-Cube/AwesomeSecurity/README.md

 - [passpie](https://github.com/marcwebbie/passpie) - Multiplatform command-line password manager
 - [Vault](https://www.vaultproject.io/) - An encrypted datastore secure enough to hold environment and application secrets.

+## Kubernetes Security

+- [Kube-bench](https://github.com/aquasecurity/kube-bench) – A tool that checks whether Kubernetes is deployed according to the security benchmarks defined by the Center for Internet Security (CIS).
+It performs automated audits of your cluster's configuration against best practices.
+- [Kube-hunter](https://github.com/aquasecurity/kube-hunter) – A security scanner designed to discover vulnerabilities and security issues in Kubernetes clusters.
+It can run in passive or active mode to hunt for weaknesses.
+- [Kubernetes CIS Benchmark](https://www.cisecurity.org/benchmark/kubernetes/) – The official CIS benchmark document providing detailed security configuration guidelines and best practices for Kubernetes clusters.
+- [Kubesec](https://kubesec.io/) – A tool that scans Kubernetes resource manifests for security issues, providing risk scores and recommendations to improve security posture before deployment.
+- [Trivy](https://github.com/aquasecurity/trivy) – A simple and comprehensive vulnerability scanner for container images, file systems, and Kubernetes clusters, capable of detecting vulnerabilities and misconfigurations.
+- [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) – A general-purpose policy engine that allows you to enforce fine-grained, context-aware policies in Kubernetes and other systems, enabling dynamic authorization and compliance checks.

 ## Other Awesome Lists

 ### Other Security Awesome Lists